cheshire-cat-ai/docs/mkdocs/index.md

 2 - Next, continue with the subsequent steps under `Quickstart`, these are hands-on tutorials, you will have the first contact using the Cat, you will discover how to install, configure, interact, write you first useful `tool` and setup `hooks`

-3 - Further enhance your understanding of the Cat with the `How the Cat works`, this sections delves into deeper concepts (If you are new to concepts of LLM AI, such as prompts and xxx, we recommend checking out the "LLM Concepts" section first)
+3 - Further enhance your understanding of the Cat with the `How the Cat works`, this sections delves into deeper concepts (If you are new to concepts of LLM AI, such as `prompts` and `language model chains`, we recommend checking out the "LLM Concepts" section first)

 Now, go and create your first invaluable Cat-powered product!